ArekadiuszBy/C-SHARP-basic-mid-V-Semester-IT/README.md

 ## C# basid/mid-advanced project for studies (University of Gdańsk, IT and Econometrics, Application in Business)
-Repository with various C# programs for a subject pass.
+Repository with various (basic & mid-advanced) C# programs for a subject pass.

 ## Table of contents
 * [1,2.
 Tables](#12-tables)